-Charles Paul lived at a house named Ribbledene, The Grove in later life.
+Charles Paul lived at a house named Ribbledene, (now number 5) The Grove in later life.
 He was a local historian and archaeologist who was an authority on the history of Sheffield.
 He was noted for his painstaking research and pursuit of accuracy, no point being assigned as fact until it was carefully verified.
 He wrote books on the history and traditions of Sheffield and on the two districts where he lived for most of his life: Attercliffe and Ecclesall.

 They were published under the Latin form of his name "Carolus Paulus".
 Now out of copyright, a digital copy of his work Some Forgotten Facts in the History of Sheffield and District (1907) can be found at the foot of this article.
 Under his nom de plume, Charles was widely known as a graceful and witty contributor to the Sheffield Telegraph, commenting on diverse current events as well as on matters of local history, especially the land enclosure acts.
 He also gave public lectures illustrated by "limelight views", particularly on the history of the manor and church of Attercliffe.